papasnippy/react-bolivianite-grid/src-docs/src/articles/examples/simple.md

 # Simple example of grid

+Component uses two main properties: `repository` and `data`.
+First property is required and it is a source for Grid component.
+You can even render table without providing `data` property.

+Grid uses pair of headers to render each cell, for each pair you must return corresponding to it value.

+Repository contains all headers: rows and columns.
-First step is define header container object (repository).
-This repository must contain all headers (rows and columns) and each header must implement [IHeader](/api/headers#IHeader) interface.
+Each header must implement [IHeader](/api/headers#IHeader) interface.

-Each header can contain `$id` property - unique header identifier.
+Header can contain `$id` property - unique header identifier.
-This identifier must be unique for all row and column headers.
+This identifiers must be unique for all row and column headers.
-If this property is omitted, [HeaderRepository](/api/headers) will assign indices automatically.
+If this property is omitted, [HeaderRepository](/api/headers) will assign this ids automatically.
-Note, that in this case this will be mutation.
+Note, that in this case this will be a mutation of header objects.

-Grid does not render headers and cells itself, you must implement render functions and provide it to the component.

 ```app.example
 {